qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

 We strongly suggest installing the LTR version.

-Once the chosen repository is configured, installation is simply:
+Once the chosen repository is configured, installation is simply done with:

   .. code-block:: bash